-Christopher Ravenscroft to Lead THE NOTORIOUS MRS EBBSMITH at Jermyn Street Theatre, April 8-May 3
+Christopher Ravenscroft Leads THE NOTORIOUS MRS EBBSMITH at Jermyn Street Theatre, Now thru May 3

 Best known for his recurring role as DI Mike Burden in The Ruth Rendell Mysteries, accomplished stage, TV and film actor Christopher Ravenscroft teams up with Rhiannon Sommers, acclaimed for her portrayal of Mary Shelley in Bloody Poetry at Jermyn Street Theatre in 2012, for the first ever revival of Arthur Wing Pinero's The Notorious Mrs Ebbsmith.

 When it was first performed in the West End in 1895, with Mrs Patrick Campbell in the lead accompanied by Johnston Forbes Robertson as Lucas, it was a big hit.
 Gripping and provocative, the work tackled the theme of social radicalism and questioned accepted conventions, posing questions that are as searching today as they were then.

 The scene is The English ex-pat community scandalised by rumours about the latest arrivals in Venice.
 Lucas Cleeve (Max Hutchinson), an up-and-coming Tory MP, is travelling with a woman named Agnes Ebbsmith (Sommers).
 Defying convention, they are refusing to marry, and living in a 'compact' together.
 But before long their peace is shattered by the arrival of Lucas's family from London, led by the dangerous Duke of St Olpherts (Ravenscroft).
 Agnes Ebbsmith is a radical feminist preacher and writer, but can she resist the forces of the English establishment?